leolani/cltl-template-app/README.md

 ## EMISSOR

-The application collects interaction data in EMISSOR format.
+The application collects interaction data in [EMISSOR](https://github.com/leolani/emissor) format.
-There is a single scenario created in *app/py-app/app.py* for each run of the application.
+There is a single scenario created in *app/py-app/storage/emissor* for each run of the application.

 ## Build your own application